sin-ack/sin-ack.github.io/content/posts/a-tour-of-self.md

 Of course, simple programming examples are not the only thing you can do in Self.
-The standard library is super rich (after all, Self was developed in Sun Microsystem for a new years, who are notorious for another language with a very large standard library).
+The standard library is super rich (after all, Self was developed in Sun Microsystem for a few years, who are notorious for another language with a very large standard library).
 In particular, the Morphic system is an extremely cool UI toolkit which I definitely want to talk more about, but I don't want my first post to become extremely long, so I'll end it here for now.